Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Introduction

-http://en.wikipedia.org/wiki/Paul\_Gerber}.
-Since Gerber's paper came out long before Einstein's with correct result for the perihelion shift for Mercury, Einstein was aware of his result.
+After almost hundred years since general relativity was formulated in its final form the Newtonian limit of Einsteinian relativity is still a hot topic of research \ e.g. see [$1,2$] and references therein.
+The problem stems from attempts to reconcile irreconcilable.
+For instance, in Einsteinian universe speed of propagation \ of gravity is finite and is assumed to be that for the speed of light while in Newtonian it is infinite.
+Furthermore, as we demonstrated in [$3-5$], at least formally, in two dimensions the Einteinian gravity is well defined/behaved while the Newtonian is not. \ These facts bring \ to life a whole array of recipes of either to modify Einsteinian or Newtonian gravity or both, e.g. [$2,6$].
+The history of making such a recipes can be traced all the way back to 1804 when Soldner calculated bending of light using Newtonian mechanics [$7$] and got the value for the angle of deflection which is half of that obtained more than century later by Einstein.
+According to [$8$] calculation of (some or all)\ orbital precession for the Mercury had been ``a fairly popular activity in 1890's for physicists''.
+Among these, the most notable is the calculation by Paul Gerber published in 1902 and reprinted in Annalen der Physik in 1917\footnote{E.g. see note on Paul Gerber in Wikipedia http://en.wikipedia.org/wiki/Paul\_Gerber}.
+Since Gerber's paper came out long before Einstein's with correct result for the perihelion shift for Mercury, Einstein was apparently aware of his result.
 Republication of Gerber's result in Annalen der Physik in 1917 was meant to demonstrate Einstein's plagiarism.
-The situation in this case is very similar to that in atomic mechanics when Rutherford measured the \ differential crossection \ for scattering of electrons on hydrogen atom.
-The calculated\ by means of classical mechanics \ value of the crossection \ nicely matched experimental data.
+The situation in this case is very similar to that in atomic mechanics when Rutherford measured the \ differential cross-section \ for scattering of electrons from Hydrogen atom.
+The calculated\ by means of classical mechanics \ value of the cross-section \ nicely matched experimental data.
 Everybody knows what happened next.
 In the case of relativity, Gerber was trying to use the velocity -dependent potential, whose origins remained obscure, to account for finite speed of propagation of gravity.
 Actually, his aim was not only to calculate the shift correctly but to use this calculation in order to figure out the speed of gravity.
-In 2010 this issue is still under active investigation [9].
-Use of Gerber's potential \ in calculations of bending of light not only produces result which is twice that known experimentally and correctly reproduced by Einstein [8] but, even more importantly, raises many questions regarding the way calculations were made.
-Specifically, in Einstein's calculations the value for angular momentum for such calculation is infinite while in Newtonian-type calculations [7,8] it is obviously finite.
+In 2010 this issue was still under active investigation [$9$].
+Use of Gerber's potential \ in calculations of bending of light not only produces result which is twice that known experimentally and correctly reproduced by Einstein [$8$] but, even more importantly, raises many questions regarding the way calculations were made.
+Specifically, in Einstein's calculations the value for angular momentum for such a calculation is infinite while in Newtonian-type calculations [$7,8$] it is obviously finite.
 It is possible to fiddle with Gerber's equations and to use (artificially) the infinite value for the angular momentum.
 In which case one obtains the value for bending which is 1.5 bigger than that obtained by by Einstein.
 Using finite \ angular momentum produces already mentioned result which is twice bigger.